What is a Protection from Abuse Order?

 - Same-sex couples

-The parties don't have to currently be in one of the above relationships for a PFA; a prior relationship is enough.
-Any PFAs with petitioners that are minors must have an adult petition on their behalf.
+The relationship does not have to be current for a PFA to be properly authorized.
+Any PFAs with petitioners that are minors must have an adult petition for them.

 Contact the Lento Law Firm Today

-If you have questions about protection from abuse orders, then it is important that you speak to an experienced attorney.
-It is important to understand how a protection from abuse order can affect your life.
-Attorney Joseph D. Lento and the Lento Law Firm have the experience that you need to help put you in the best position in your protection from abuse case.
-To learn why the Lento Law Firm is the right choice, call us at 888-535-3686 or contact us online.
+If you have questions about a Protection from Abuse (PFA), then it is important that you speak to an experienced criminal defense attorney.
+It is important to understand how a protection from abuse can affect your life.
+The attorneys at the Lento Law Firm have the experience that you need to help put you in the best position in your protection from abuse case.
+To learn why the Lento Law Firm is the right choice, call us toll-free at 888-535-3686 or contact us online.